 2. Update Using the Official Website

-You can also update your graphics card drivers through the official website of your GPU product type.
+You can also update your drivers through the official website of your GPU product type.

 Using this website is very straightforward, but we have attached a screenshot below as a guide.
-After you have entered your GPU info, click “start search.”
+After you have entered your graphics cards info, click “start search.”

 After hitting the search button, you will see a bunch of drivers that are available for download.
 We recommend going for the latest game ready driver to ensure stability.
 Click the “Get Download” button to start the download.

-You can now start installing the new graphics card driver as soon as your download is finished.
+You can now start installing the new driver as soon as your download is finished.

-Keep in mind, however, that you should create a system restore point before installing a graphics card driver, this is in case there are problems with the latest driver.
+Keep in mind, however, that you should create a system restore point before installing the driver, this is in case there are problems with the latest driver.
 This option will be available during the installation process.

 Next, for AMD cards, go to https://www.amd.com/en/support and search for the type of graphics card you have.
 Attached below is a screenshot as a guide.
 You may also use the “search for your product” option using the drop-down list found in the screenshot below.
 We highly recommend using the list for a faster search.